strukt93/solprobe/README.md

 - `npm install solprobe`

 ## Usage
+Targets of solprobe can be single Solidity files, a directory that contains contract files, or an Ethereum address that houses verified contract code.

 - List all functions accessible to privileged roles (detected via the use of function modifiers):
-> npx solprobe actors PATH/TO/CONTRACTS/DIRECTORY
+> npx solprobe actors TARGET

 - List all contracts and their functions (shows function name, visibility, and modifiers):
-> npx solprobe contracts PATH/TO/CONTRACTS/DIRECTORY
+> npx solprobe contracts TARGET

-## Features/changes to implement
-1. Add human-readable output format
+- Use the `-o, --out text` option to print the output in human-readable format instead of JSON.